LogtalkDotOrg/logtalk3/examples/engines/NOTES.md

 	examples of defining interactors using engines
 - `lazy`
 	examples of defining lazy predicates using engines and coroutining
+- `pmq`
+	threaded engine implementation of a priority message queue showing how to use a perpetual engine to hold an arbitrary structure
 - `sums`
 	example of using engines to accumulate state
 - `tbbt`